dart-archive/www.dartlang.org/src/site/tools/pub/assets-and-transformers.markdown

 * Assets in `lib/src` are invisible to other packages.

 <aside class="alert alert-info" markdown="1">
-Prior to Dart 1.4, assets were also placed in the top-level `asset` directory.
-The `asset` directory is deprecated.
+In earlier releases, assets were also placed in the top-level `asset` directory.
+Pub no longer recognizes the `asset` directory.
-Pub prints a warning in 1.4 and the `asset` directory was removed in 1.5.
 </aside>

 The following picture shows how you might structure your app's source assets,